Internship Opportunities at the JECTF

 All students interested in a DF or NIL track internship must possess the following:

 - Be able to pass a background check

 - *Note: for undergraduates, CC 201 is a prerequisite for the DF internship

 If you meet these requirements, please contact the task force’s Academic Director, Dr. Dolliver, for further instructions on application packet submission.

 Please note that internship positions each semester are extremely competitive, and selections are made following (1) an application packet review and (2) an in-person interview.
 Further, please also note that only 3 credit hours of the DF/NIL internship (CC 395) may count towards the Cyber Criminology minor.
 Credit hours for this internship do not count towards a degree in Criminal Justice.

 - 3 credit hours – working approximately 10 hours per week in the lab

 - 6 credit hours – working approximately 20 hours per week in the lab

 - The application period for Fall 2018 has ended.

-- Positions for Spring 2019 are due to Dr. Dolliver at email@example.com no later than October 15th, 2018.
+- Students interested in a Spring 2019 internship should submit an application to Dr. Dolliver at email@example.com by October 15th, 2018.